void

 Setting

-The Good Soldier Švejk is set at the start of World War I. It begins with the news of the assassination of Erzherzog Franz Ferdinand, Austro-Hungarian heir to the throne in Sarajevo on 28 June 1914 and ends at the eastern front in current Ukraine in the summer of 1915.
+The Good Soldier Švejk is set at the start of World War I. It begins with the news of the assassination of Archduke Franz Ferdinand, Austro-Hungarian heir to the throne in Sarajevo on 28 June 1914 and ends at the eastern front in current Ukraine in the summer of 1915.
 Due to the author's early death, the novel was never completed, despite Karel Vaněk writing two more volumes.
 These are by most experts and readers deemed inferior and scarcely any translation exists.

 Švejk